couchbaselabs/cbfg/src/cbfg/README-status.md

-Some notes on the generic :status/:status-info and other response codes, keys and values.
+Map collection objects are commonly passed around to hold request and response data, and this page has some notes on request and response standard codes, keys and values.

+Request maps should include an :op code and a :res-ch (response channel).

+The "server" or request processing entity is expected to close the res-ch when all responses (there might be multiple responses) for the request have been put onto the res-ch.
+The requestor can rely on the closed res-ch to determine that the entire request has been handled.

+Response maps often have these key/value entries...

+  :status      - <common status code like :ok, :invalid, :mismatch ...>
+  :status-info - <optional, extra human readable message or information
+                  meant to aid with debugging>
+  :more        - <boolean, defaults to false.
+                  true means more responses for the request will follow;
+                  and false means this is the last response for the request>

+Response maps must include a :status key/value entry.
-Responses should include a :status code.
-And, if appropriate, an optional :status-info value which holds more detailed information for the client / developer.

-The :status-info value, however, is just meant for logging and human debugging and not really meant to be parsable by computers.
-It might be perhaps an opaque string or JSON or EDN.
+If appropriate, an optional :status-info key/value entry can hold more detailed information for the client / requestor / developer.
+That is, the :status-info value is often meant for logging and human debugging as opposed to programmatic processing (think HTTP human-readable status message strings instead of HTTP status codes).
+A :status-info value might also be perhaps an opaque string or JSON or EDN.

-Other standardized response keys/values should be used, instead, to convey program-readable information (like :result, :value, :partial, etc).
+Other standardized response keys/values should be used to convey program-readable data (like :result, :value, etc).

+The :more boolean response key/value entry signifies a non-terminating response, when a stream of multiple responses is expected.
+Some examples might be streaming the next entry during a directory listing, range scan, or multi-get / multi-change request.
+For example, there should be a sequence of zero or more responses with :more of true, terminated by a single, final response with :more of false.

-The :status codes...
+The standard, common :status codes...

 :ok

-More response information may be available in other response keys/values like :result or :value.
+This means a successful request.
+Additional response data may be available in other response keys/values like :result or :value.

 :invalid

-Caller made an ill-formed request (such as missing a param).
+Caller made an ill-formed request (such as missing a parameter).
+More information may be available in the :status-info key/value.

 :mismatch